MehreenMuzammil/Indias-Unicorn-Landscape_Market-Industry-Analysis-2011-2024/README.md

 This project is a **macro-level market and industry analysis** of India's unicorn startup ecosystem — companies valued at $1 billion or more.
 Using a multi-tool analytics pipeline, I explore what the rise of Indian unicorns reveals about industry trends, investor behaviour, geography, funding patterns, and the future of India's startup economy.

-> **Business Question:** *What does the rise of Indian unicorns reveal about industry trends, investor behaviour, and the future of India's startup ecosystem?*
+> **Business Question:**
+    This project aims to answer the following questions:
+    - Which industries dominate India's unicorn ecosystem?
+    - Which sectors generate the highest valuations?
+    - Which investors shape India's startup landscape?
+    - Which cities are emerging as startup hubs?
+    - How efficiently do startups convert funding into valuation?
+    - Which sectors reach unicorn status fastest?
+>

 ---